-An exciting new project!
-This Summer, 6 local young music-makers worked with professional musicians, music producers and a filmmaker to create an original ‘Song for South Derbyshire’, which will feature as part of a music video made by the group, using locations across the district.
+In Summer 2021 6 local young music-makers worked with professional musicians, music producers and a filmmaker to create an original ‘Song for South Derbyshire’, which features in a music video made by the group, using locations across the district.

 In July, the group worked with Folk Musician Sarah Matthews to create melodies and lyrics for a chorus, the group then went onto work with Hip-Hop Artist Jam Jam to develop lyrics for 3 verses, and recorded a demo with Music Producer Joe Sheridan.
 The group then went into Electric Fields, a professional recording and production studio managed by Piggyback Studios, and recorded their new composition, working with music producers Chris White and Dan Gallagher.

-Our Place, is a partnership project led by Junction Arts, which will commission 7 artist residencies in 7 communities across the region to co-create new work that is representative of place.
-Each new work will be filmed by filmmaker Chris Bevan in a showcase feature of between 3-10 mins duration per community/residency and edited together for a final web broadcast of between 45-60 minutes long.
-The broadcast will be curated to showcase a diversity of artforms, content and communities that make up our diverse East Midlands.
+Our Place, is a partnership project led by Junction Arts, which commissioned 7 artist residencies in 7 communities across the region to co-create new work that is representative of place.
+Each new work was filmed by filmmaker Chris Bevan in a showcase feature of between 3-10 mins duration per community/residency and edited together for the final livestream event.

-The project is inspired by ‘Our World’, the first live, global TV broadcast in June 1967 that connected five continents by satellite.
+The project was inspired by ‘Our World’, the first live, global TV broadcast in June 1967 that connected five continents by satellite.
 The broadcast was conceived by the BBC and invited international artists to perform and represent their respective countries, culminating in a 2-and-a-half-hour celebratory broadcast involving 19 nations.
 Today, Our World is most famous for the segment from the UK, starring the Beatles who were asked to write an uplifting song to close the broadcast.
 The Beatles performed ‘All You Need is Love’ for the first time; an incredible response to the anti-war movement and ‘Summer of Love’.

 This project has been made possible thanks to public funding from the National Lottery through Arts Council England.